w4rner/moderner/README.md

 I'm collecting and publicly sharing code templates which I find useful for enhancing web tools like website builders, which I use for my [Moderner websites](https://Mode.rner.me)

 # 0. AI bots to block in robots.txt
-Before you publish any HTML, make sure you publish my robots.txt file to stop (disallow) dozens of bots stealing your code.
+Before you publish any HTML, make sure you publish a robots.txt file to stop (disallow) dozens of bots stealing your code.
-Playing safe fully blocking China & Russia’s big crawlers, but feel free to remove any you trust (Applebot perhaps) or any you feel decrease clickthroughs with worse og(Twitterbot perhaps)
+My template plays safe fully blocking China & Russia’s big crawlers, but feel free to remove any you trust (Applebot perhaps) or any you feel decrease clickthroughs with worse og(Twitterbot perhaps).
+If you want to be even more sure simply publish:
+User-agent: *
+Disallow: /

 ## Where to add
 ### GitHub Pages